-- Obligations of the U.S. Government, its agencies and instrumentalities - Certificates of deposits and other evidences of deposits at banks, savings and loan associations and credit unions - Repurchase agreements whose underlying collateral consist of the foregoing - Money market mutual funds whose portfolios consist of the foregoing
+- Obligations of the U.S. Government, its agencies and instrumentalities - Certificates of deposit and other evidence of deposits at banks, savings and loan associations and credit unions - Repurchase agreements whose underlying collateral consist of the foregoing - Money market mutual funds whose portfolios consist of the foregoing meeting the daily cash flow demands of the Town and conforming to all state and local statutes governing the investment of public funds.

-It is the policy of the Town of North Berwick, Maine to invest public funds in a manner in which will provide safety of principal with a market rate of return while meeting the daily cash flow demands of the Town and conforming to all state and local statutes governing the investment of public funds.
+It is the policy of the Town of North Berwick, Maine to invest public funds in a manner in which will provide safety of principal with a market rate of return while